Frank Wilkinson

-Frank Wilkinson (August 16, 1914 – January 2, 2006) was an American civil liberties activist who served as Executive Director of the National Committee Against Repressive Legislation and the First Amendment Foundation (both predecessors to the Defending Dissent Foundation).
+Frank Wilkinson (August 16, 1914 – January 2, 2006) was an American civil liberties activist who served as executive director of the National Committee Against Repressive Legislation and the First Amendment Foundation (both predecessors to the Defending Dissent Foundation).

 Biography

 Born in Charlevoix, Michigan, Frank was one of four children.
 In 1917, Frank's father, Dr. Alan Wilkinson, enlisted in the Army Medical Corps and was stationed in Arizona.
-Dr. Wilkinson was a devout Methodist, so much so that Wilkinson recalled, "every morning of my life we had Bible reading and prayers at the breakfast table.
+Dr. Wilkinson was a devout Methodist.
+Wilkinson recalled, "every morning of my life we had Bible reading and prayers at the breakfast table.
 It wasn't just saying grace.
 We got down on our knees and put our heads on the chairs."

 In 1925 the family moved to Hollywood, California and on to Beverly Hills two years later.
-Although they weren't rich, the family was comfortable and Frank told his biographer "I was not touched by the Depression."
-Wilkinson attended Beverly Hills High School.
+Although they were not rich, the family was comfortable, and Wilkinson told his biographer "I was not touched by the Depression."
+He attended Beverly Hills High School.